Knotworking/Numbers/README.md

 # Numbers

 >I wish I could say that my personal projects reflected my best work, but unfortunately it takes time to develop production quality apps and whilst working as a full-time android developer I often need to spend my remaining time on other pursuits.
-As they are just for my use, there's not the usual amount of attention paid to testing that one would want on an app in the playstore.
+As they are just for my use, there's not the usual amount of attention paid to testing and polish that one would want on an app in the playstore, and I mostly use them to play around with different approaches.

 A small personal sandbox project, an app to be used on my PCT hike.
 A **unit converter** (to help me with the whole metric-imperial confusion) and **item counter**, so I can keep some stats about my hike.

-Now that I've finished my hike, photos and stats can be found [here](https://photos.app.goo.gl/iYMvSZTMy6I3FhhI2).
+Now that I've finished my PCT hike, photos and stats can be found [here](https://photos.app.goo.gl/iYMvSZTMy6I3FhhI2).

 ### Key Project Features
 * **Basic SQLite DB** - The database is written in the older style using SQLiteOpenHelper.
 There may be newer high-level ways to setup and interact with a database in Android these days, but it's still good to know how this stuff works, and it's a good opportunity to get to understand SQL statements.